What Does ‘Pending’ Mean In Real Estate?

 - Draft up your offer: Assuming the listing agent is still accepting offers, you can draft up your offer on the house.
 If the deal goes through, you likely won’t hear anything back.
 But if the deal falls through, the listing agent will contact you.

-- Prepare your financing: It’s important to get preapproved for a mortgage before putting in an offer on a pending house.
-If you’re preapproved, this shows the seller you’re serious and have the ability to purchase the home.
+- Prepare your financing: It’s important to get initial approval for a mortgage before putting in an offer on a pending house.
+If you’re already approved, this shows the seller you’re serious and have the ability to purchase the home.
+Including an approval letter from your lender may also set you apart from additional offers the seller may receive.

-A property that’s listed as contingent means that the seller has accepted the offer but is choosing to keep the property listed in case certain conditions aren’t met.
-For instance, the home inspection or appraisal could cause the sale to fall through.
+A property that’s listed as contingent means that the seller has accepted a contingent offer but is choosing to keep the property listed in case certain conditions aren’t met.
+For example, maybe the home inspection contingency was triggered when the seller refused to make repairs, or an appraisal contingency wasn’t satisfied when the property received a lower than expected value.
+Either scenario could cause the sale to fall through.

-Whereas if the property is listed as pending, that means those contingencies have already been met, and the buyer is preparing to close on the property.
-So, you have a better chance of purchasing a property that’s listed as contingent than a pending home sale.
+If the property is listed as pending, that means the contingencies have already been met, and the buyer is preparing to close on the property.
+In other words, you have a better chance of purchasing a property that’s listed as contingent than a pending home sale.

 There are many reasons why a pending sale could fall through.
 One of the most common reasons is that financing issues suddenly come up.
 For instance, if the buyer’s loan application is denied and they’re unable to secure financing, the sale cannot proceed.